KrishnaswamyLab/pointcloud_scattering/README.md

 # Pointcloud Scattering

-This repository contains code for _"The Manifold Scattering Transform for High-Dimensional Point Cloud Data"_
+This repository contains code for _"The Manifold Scattering Transform for High-Dimensional Point Cloud Data"_ presented at the ICML 2022 Workshop on Topology, Algebra, and Geometry in Machine Learning.
+Copyright 2022 by the author(s).
 #### Abstract

 The manifold scattering transform is a deep fea-